realmagicgreen/magicgreenastro/src/content/posts/building-with-bamboo/index.md

 All over the world buildings utilize bamboo.
 It is used for skeletons for his strength, for furniture, curtains, accessories or coffee tables made from thin bamboo slats.

+## Flexibility.

 Flexibility has helped bamboo being used in flooring, staircase railings, balustrades and slanted windows in houses.

 Some of the State Bamboo Corporations in India have launched interlocking floor tiles made of flattened bamboo boards, with technology sourced from China.[2]

 Recent innovative bamboo flooring resembles smooth timber.

+## Fast Growing!

 One reason bamboo is so environmentally-friendly is the speed at which it grows.
 It provides excellent erosion control because of its extensive interlocking rhizomes or root systems, helps in bio-remediation of both soil and water.
 [1]